-The drill program to date has established that the Wenot shear zone extends to the west and east of the new Wenot deposit, by at least 900 m and 400 m respectively, well outside of the previously mined area.
-These results indicate an exploration target with a size of at least 2.7 km long, by 450 m deep, by 200-300 m wide.
+The 2022 drill program was successful at establishing that the Wenot shear zone extends to the west and east of the new Wenot deposit, by at least 900 m and 400 m respectively, well outside of the previously mined area.
+These results indicate an exploration target with a size of at least 2.7 km long, by 450 m deep, by 200-300 m wide, with historical mining limited to only 1.5 km along strike.